mrudankmanojna21/GEOESTATE_NEXUS/README.md

 Model Performance :

 > The benchmark values presented in this section are used to demonstrate how model evaluation can be documented in the given machine learning project.
-These values represent actual experimental results contain metrics generated from the final trained models during production and publication.
+These values represent actual experimental results containing metrics generated from the final trained models during production and publication.

 ---